Pamp Network Price Up 24.6% Over Last Week (PAMP)

-Pamp Network (CURRENCY:PAMP) traded 3.2% higher against the dollar during the twenty-four hour period ending at 15:00 PM E.T. on June 27th.
-Over the last seven days, Pamp Network has traded 24.6% higher against the dollar.
-One Pamp Network coin can now be purchased for about $0.0035 or 0.00000006 BTC on popular exchanges.
-Pamp Network has a market capitalization of $8,565.36 and $53.00 worth of Pamp Network was traded on exchanges in the last 24 hours.
+Pamp Network (CURRENCY:PAMP) traded 3.2% higher against the U.S. dollar during the one day period ending at 13:00 PM E.T. on July 4th.
+During the last seven days, Pamp Network has traded up 24.6% against the U.S. dollar.
+Pamp Network has a total market capitalization of $8,565.36 and $53.00 worth of Pamp Network was traded on exchanges in the last day.
+One Pamp Network coin can now be purchased for about $0.0035 or 0.00000006 BTC on exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.